-Managing Exchange Rate Exposure ✓ (Learning Objective #6)
+Managing Exchange Rate Exposure

 It should be clear from this discussion that accurately forecasting exchange rate movements is a major challenge.
+Forecasting exchange rate movements is a major challenge.
 Over the years, the search for ways of managing cash flows to eliminate or reduce exchange rate risks has resulted in the development of numerous techniques and financial strategies.